 The Overuse of Poor Quality Hand Sanitizers May Lead to the Creation of Superbugs

-Antiseptic handwashes are alcohol-based liquid, gels, and foams which destroy infectious organisms from our hands.
+Antiseptic handwashes are alcohol-based liquids, gels, and foams that destroy infectious organisms on our hands.
 Alcohols have been used as effective disinfectants against microbes since as early as the 1820s.
-Alcohols can easily penetrate the cell membranes of organisms denature multiple vital proteins required for a microbe’s survival and disrupt its cell membrane.
+Alcohols can easily penetrate the cell membranes of organisms, denature multiple vital proteins required for a microbe’s survival, and disrupt its cell membrane.

 Hand sanitizer